milan-sony/Django-ToDo_App/README.md

 # todo

-Mytodo is a simple todo application build with django
+This is a simple todo application build with django

 ## Features